ericwyles/chaos-engineering-demo/README.md

 ![branch](branch.png)

-To run this version you will need an api key for AlphaVantage.

-You can get a license key here: https://www.alphavantage.co/support/#api-key

-And set it in the ALPHAVANTAGE_API_KEY environment variable when launching the app.

-With this version, all calls to alphavantage go through a wiremock.

-Start it using this command from the 'wiremock' directory
+The application logic is unchanged, but we have ChaosToolkit to orchestrate testing and experimenting now.

+Start the app and then start the wiremock.

 ```
 ./run_wire_mock.sh
 ```

-With the wire mock in place we can now simulate failures of the service and see how our app behaves.

-With ChaosTookit we can run experiments and simulate failures:
+With ChaosTookit we can run experiments and simulate failures.

+# Run a Successful Experiment

 ```
 chaos run chaostoolkit/experiment-success.json
 chaos run chaostoolkit/experiment-fault.json
 chaos run chaostoolkit/experiment-delay.json
 ```

 We can see from the output that our app is not handling faults or delays within tolerance.
 Example: